cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 It shows that Josef has to shrink the first-page picture to make the paper compliant with the NAACL formatting rules.
 This is easily remedied with the adjustbox [https://www.ctan.org/pkg/adjustbox](https://www.ctan.org/pkg/adjustbox) package or a similar bit of LaTeX.

+## A.3: Example 2

+Next, consider Tiago Pimentel and Irene Nikkarinen's paper: "How (Non-)Optimal is the Lexicon?"

+> python3 aclpub_check/formatchecker.py --paper_type long lexicon.pdf

+Checking lexicon.pdf
+Error (Margin): Text on page 13 bleeds into the margin.

+This time, the automatically generated png shows me that the authors didn't keep some math equations out of the margin in a proof in the appendix.

+Here, it's likely that the equations have to be broken over two lines.